 SWITZERLAND: An Introduction

-Located in the centre of Europe, Switzerland (officially the Swiss Confederation or Confoederatio Helvetica) is a mountainous, land-locked country with a multi-ethnic and multinational population of over 8 million people.
-The official languages are German, French, Italian and Romansh, but English is widely spoken, particularly in urban areas.
-The largest Swiss cities are Zürich, Geneva, Basel, Lausanne and Bern, the latter being the seat of the federal authorities and the country's capital.
+Located in the centre of Europe, Switzerland (officially the Swiss Confederation or Confoederatio Helvetica) is a mountainous, land-locked country with a multi-ethnic and multinational population of around 8.5 million people.
+The official languages are German, French, Italian and Romansh, but English is widely spoken.
+The largest Swiss cities are Zurich, Geneva, Basel, Lausanne and Berne, the latter being the country's capital.

 Switzerland's political system is framed by federalism and direct democracy.
-The federal structure consists of three levels: the confederation, 26 cantons (similar to states; made up of 20 cantons and 6 half-cantons) and approximately 2,300 municipalities.
+The federal structure consists of three levels: the confederation, 26 cantons (states) and approximately 2,200 municipalities.
 The cantons enjoy broad autonomy in many areas such as taxes, public law and organisation of the courts within the limits of federal law.
 On the other hand, legislation in the field of civil and criminal procedure and substantive laws, including corporate and securities laws, is predominantly a federal matter, as is most financial market regulation.
-In the Swiss system of direct democracy, the people are given a direct say in the legislative process to an extent which is unparalleled by most other countries.
-Generally, the Swiss people have applied a pragmatic, measured approach to participating in popular votes in order to maintain the stability and prosperity of the Swiss economy.
+In the Swiss system of direct democracy, the people are given a direct say in the legislative process to an extent which is unparalleled in most other countries.
+Generally, the Swiss people have applied a pragmatic, measured approach to popular votes in order to ensure the stability and prosperity of the Swiss economy.

 Many factors make Switzerland an attractive place to do business and to live.
 Switzerland is a politically stable country with one of the highest per capita GDPs in the world.
-It is a prosperous and modern market economy with a low unemployment rate (around 2.4% as of October 2018), a skilled workforce and well-developed infrastructure including reliable public transport.
-The competitive tax environment, which is strongly influenced by the country's federal structure, leads to a moderate tax burden for both companies and individuals, supported by Switzerland's comparably wide network of typically favourable bilateral treaties in tax matters with other countries.
-Moreover, Switzerland was again, for the eighth year in a row, ranked as the world's most innovative economy in 2018 according to the Global Innovation Index.
+It is a prosperous and modern market economy with a low unemployment rate (around 2.5% as of mid-2019), a skilled workforce and well-developed infrastructure including reliable public transport.
+The competitive tax environment, which is strongly influenced by the country's federal structure, leads to a moderate tax burden for both companies and individuals.
+In 2019 Switzerland was, for the ninth year in a row, ranked as the world's most innovative economy according to the Global Innovation Index.

 Investors and businesses active in Switzerland benefit from a competitive and stable economy, a business- and innovation-friendly legal environment and an efficient and reliable judicial system, as well as one of the highest standards of living in the world.
-Switzerland's attractiveness for doing business is reflected by the number of global players with headquarters in Switzerland, such as the consumer products multinational Nestlé, large pharmaceutical companies Novartis and Hoffmann-La Roche, engineering company ABB and numerous financial institutions, including UBS, Credit Suisse, Swiss Re and Zurich.
+Switzerland's attractiveness for doing business is reflected by the number of global players with headquarters in Switzerland, such as the consumer products multinational Nestlé, large pharmaceutical companies Novartis and Hoffmann-La Roche, engineering company ABB and numerous financial institutions, including UBS, Credit Suisse, Swiss Re and Zurich Financial Services.
 Switzerland is also an important hub for commodities trading companies.
-Additionally, numerous small and medium enterprises make up the backbone of the Swiss economy, in particular in the medical, biotech, and financial industries.
-Switzerland ranks first in Europe and fourth globally for economic freedom (according to the 2018 Index of Economic Freedom published by the Heritage Foundation), in particular due to its openness to foreign trade and investment.
+Additionally, numerous small and medium enterprises make up the backbone of the Swiss economy, in particular in the medical, biotech and financial industries.
+Switzerland ranks first in Europe and fourth globally for economic freedom, in particular due to its openness to foreign trade and investment.

-Separately, numerous international bodies such as the World Trade Organization, the World Economic Forum and the International Organization for Standardization are headquartered in Switzerland, as are the International Olympic Committee, the international and European football bodies FIFA and UEFA and the International Ice Hockey Federation IIHF.
+Separately, numerous international bodies such as the World Trade Organization, World Economic Forum and World Intellectual Property Office are headquartered in Switzerland, as are the International Olympic Committee, the international and European football bodies FIFA and UEFA and the International Ice Hockey Federation IIHF.
 Furthermore, the International Committee of the Red Cross and the World Health Organization are headquartered in Geneva, where the United Nations also maintains an office.
-Historically, Switzerland has an international reputation in mediation and diplomacy.
-It is one of the leading arbitration hubs in the world, hosting the international Court of Arbitration for Sport in Lausanne and the World Intellectual Property Organization in Geneva.

-Half of Swiss exports go to Eurozone countries (over 15% to Germany alone), with Switzerland being the European Union's third-biggest trading partner after the United States and China.
-While economic growth has only been moderate and not gone over 0.5% in 2019, the outlook is slightly more positive with a sizeable GDP growth of 1.5% expected for 2019 according to the State Secretariat for Economic Affairs SECO (although some of the growth will be due to the effect of major sporting events).
+Half of Swiss exports go to Eurozone countries (over 15% to Germany alone), with Switzerland being the EU's third-biggest trading partner after the United States and China.
+While economic growth has only been moderate and not gone over 0.5% in 2019, the outlook is slightly more positive with a sizeable GDP growth of 1.7% expected for 2020 according to the State Secretariat for Economic Affairs SECO (although some of the growth will be due to the effect of major sporting events).
 Switzerland traditionally has a positive trade balance, despite not exporting natural resources: the surplus was CHF30.5 billion in 2018.